 This is the space where people try to sum up their lives in three sentences.

 - I’m interested in everything and need another life to accomplish all the things I want to do.

 - My motto is Dum vivimus, vivamus, which in Latin means “Let us LIVE while we live.”

 - I’m a writer, preschool through grade 12 multiple-subject teacher, professional pianist and choral director, and outdoor enthusiast…who also enjoys sharing teaching ideas.

 - My teaching style?
 Here’s a comment from a public school 3rd grader when he introduced me to his parents: “This is Ms. Locklear.
 Her class isn’t school.”

 I better explain #4.
 Starting with my first teaching job, I’ve written productions, units, and curricula every year, creating experiences that were predominantly hands-on.
 Luckily, testing data…if testing is important to you…has documented that my students have excelled with my rather unusual instructional techniques.
 More importantly, they remained interested, enthusiastic, focused, and always seemed to rise above my high expectations.
 So yes, that 3rd grader was spot on!

 I have a bit of writing backup from my former Principal, P. VanDenBrink: “Her intelligence and organization in curriculum writing and planning is outstanding.”

 - Holds degrees from the University of Texas at Austin and Stephen F. Austin State University

-- Was Founder and Director of the 80-student Central Oregon History Performers – celebrating history through music, art, dance, and drama (1996-2017)
+- Was Founder and Director of the 80-student Central Oregon History Performers (est. 1996) – celebrating history through music, art, dance, and drama.

-Her writing has appeared in Al Akhawayn University Bridge (Morocco), As You Were: The Military Review, The Berwick Advertiser (England), The Choral Journal, The Mayflower Quarterly Magazine, Randall House Museum (Canada), and Wreck & Rescue Journal among others and she has served as Assistant Editor for the Journal of Media Discourse.
+- Has written for Al Akhawayn University Bridge (Morocco), As You Were: The Military Review, The Berwick Advertiser (England), The Choral Journal, Homeschool Life Magazine, The Mayflower Quarterly Magazine, Randall House Museum (Canada), and Wreck & Rescue Journal (U.S. Life-Saving Service Heritage Association).